 top of page

-The Ultimate Travel Guide to Chefchaouen
+Morocco's "Blue Pearl": The Essential Travel Guide to Chefchaouen

 Nestled in the Rif Mountains of northwest Morocco lies Chefchaouen, an enchanting destination that is known simply as Chaouen to the locals.
-It’s a one-of-a-kind beauty that has been nicknamed the “Blue City”, with its streets and buildings awash in stunning shades of blue.
+It’s a one-of-a-kind beauty that has been nicknamed the “Blue Pearl”, with its streets and buildings awash in stunning shades of blue.

 Meandering through Chefchaouen’s cobblestone lanes feels like walking through a dream and it’s a spellbinding place to spend a few days.
 The cascades and riverside restaurants of Ras El Maa only add to the experience, providing a cool spot to escape to on hot summer days.